We not only strive to be the best place to receive care, but also the best place to learn to care for people with seizures.

-Our program provides advanced training in all aspects of epilepsy patient care.
+The Cleveland Clinic Epilepsy Fellowships are premier learner-centric programs that provide advanced training in all aspects of epilepsy patient care.
 Cleveland Clinic is a level 4 epilepsy center with a high volume of epilepsy surgeries and years of experience treating the most complex cases.
-More than 350 epilepsy surgeries are performed annually in both adult and pediatric patients.
-In March 2009, Cleveland Clinic launched the first SEEG (stereoelectroencephalography) program in North America for patients with medically-intractable focal epilepsy and has continued to be a leader in the field.
+More than 300 epilepsy surgeries are performed annually in both adult and pediatric patients.
+In March 2009, Cleveland Clinic launched the first SEEG (stereoelectroencephalography) program in North America for patients with medically intractable focal epilepsy and has continued to be a leader in the field.
 Surgical experience at Cleveland Clinic includes:

 Palliative and investigational surgical treatments for epilepsy are also offered in a highly select group of medically intractable patients.

-Our program has a strong faculty support dedicated to epilepsy care, which includes:
+Our program has a strong, growing team dedicated to epilepsy care, which currently includes:

-- Colleagues in neuroradiology, neuropsychiatry, psychiatry, psychology, bioethics
+- Colleagues in neuroradiology, neuropsychiatry, psychiatry, neuropsychology, psychology, and bioethics.

-- Advanced practice providers, nurses, EEG technician readers, EEG technologists, and support staff
+- Epilepsy-dedicated pharmacists (inpatient and outpatient), advanced practice providers, nurses, EEG technician readers, EEG technologists, and support staff.

-Our neurologists and surgeons have a strong presence at the national level with organizations such as the American Epilepsy Society, American Academy of Neurology, the International League Against Epilepsy, Child Neurology Society, American Clinical Neurophysiology Society, American Association of Neurological Surgeons, the Congress of Neurological Surgeons, and various editorial boards and scientific program committees.
-Our faculty frequently contribute to peer-reviewed journals and present at national meetings.
+Our team members have a strong presence at the national level with organizations such as the American Epilepsy Society, the American Academy of Neurology, the International League Against Epilepsy, the Child Neurology Society, the American Clinical Neurophysiology Society, the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, and various editorial boards and scientific program committees.
+Our faculty frequently contribute to peer-reviewed journals and discipline guidelines, and present at national and international meetings.

-Training is primarily at our state-of-the-art facilities on Cleveland Clinic’s main campus in Cleveland, Ohio, which houses our expanding nineteen-bed adult epilepsy monitoring unit and a nine-bed pediatric epilepsy monitoring unit.
-In addition, we support regional epilepsy monitoring units at Cleveland Clinic Fairview Hospital (8 bed) and Cleveland Clinic Akron General (7 bed).
-We also help care for patients with concern for seizures in the dedicated neurocritical care units, medical intensive care units, neonatal intensive care unit, providing other services as needed for inpatient consultations within the 1400 bed main campus hospital.
+Training is primarily at our state-of-the-art facilities on Cleveland Clinic’s main campus in Cleveland, Ohio, which houses our expanding twenty-three (23) bed adult epilepsy monitoring unit and a twelve (12) bed pediatric epilepsy monitoring unit.
+We also help care for patients with concerns for seizures in the dedicated neurocritical care units, medical intensive care units, and neonatal intensive care unit, providing other services as needed for inpatient consultations within the 1400-bed main campus hospital.
 Our training program offers experience with the newest technologies including:

 Epilepsy Center Highlights